artsus4/hakchi2-wiki/Modifications-and-modules-guide.md

 ![Packing hmod](http://clusterrr.com/dump/hakchi2_hmod_packed.png)

 After this we have "**awesome_skin.hmod**" file, which can be easily shared with other users.
 All they need to do is just drag-and-drop this file on hakchi2's window.
-And it's still compatible with Madmonkey's original hakchi.
+And it's still compatible with madmonkey's original hakchi.
 Actually, I'm not sure it's totally legal to share skin files based on original NES Mini's files.

 In the same way you can edit any other NES Mini's files: music, sounds, text, etc.